star-39/moe-sticker-bot/README.md

 5.0 RC-10 (20220226)
   * Performance is now significantly improved.
   * Fix issue converting Line message stickers.
-  * mariadb is now optional.
+  * Bypass some regional block by LINE.

 5.0 RC-9 (20220223)
   * Splitted line popups to two categories, one keeping animated only.